rbvegas/StatiCSharp/README.md

 You can use StatiC#'s [project template](/Documentation/ProjectTemplate) to quick start or follow the following steps to set up your project manually.
 Nevertheless its recommended to read this readme to get a understanding how StatiC# works.

-StatiC# expects three folders to work with at the path given during the initialization of our website (we will come to that later).
+StatiC# expects three folders to work with at the path given during the initialization of the WebsiteManager.

 `Content`: This folder contains the markdown files that our website depents on.
 `Output`: Here the final website with all the necessary files will be saved.
 `Resources`: Put all your static files in here.
 All files will be copied, without any manipulation, to the output.
 Folders are migrated.

-I recomment to put those folders within your project folder of *myWebsite*.
+It's recommented to put those folders within your project folder of *myWebsite*.
 Your folder should look something like this:

 ```bash
 ├── myWebsite